Julcatan/Credit_Risk_Analysis/README.md

   ![image](https://user-images.githubusercontent.com/91682586/153724454-29fa4bc5-7ea7-4464-82cb-50b9fe48b086.png)

-    - For our model the imbalanced classification report shows the foll
+   For our model the imbalanced classification report shows the following details:

     - Precision is the measure of how reliable a positive classification is.
 It shows how many of the positive class belong to the positive class.
       The precision for the good loan applications can be determined by the ratio TP/(TP + FP)

      - The precicion for high risk is 0.01
      - The precision for low risk is 1.00
      - The avg/total precision is 0.99

      - Recall shows how well the positive class was predicted.

       - The recall for high risk is 0.62
       - The recall for low risk is 0.67